 Politics can be a dirty business.
 It’s hard to discern who is doing what, and for what reason.
 Let’s take a look at how CBD is playing out in the political arena.
 It definitely has a place in our culture.
-But how does it play into federal and local legislation?
+But how does it roll into federal and local legislation?
 The politics of CBD is well underway.
 So, what should we expect moving forward?

 Hemp has a great deal to do with why CBD is being supported by the government.
 The 2018 Farm Bill legalized the cultivation of hemp across the United States.
 This is proving to be a lifesaver for farmer’s who had been growing tobacco or other crops that are dying off due to less demand.